Colorado Springs Trespassing Defense Attorney

 If someone is convicted of knowingly and unlawfully entering into or remaining in a motor vehicle that is not theirs, then they will have their driver’s license revoked.

-Third Degree Criminal Trespass
+Third Degree Criminal Trespassing

 Third Degree Criminal Trespass is classed either as a petty offense (Class 1), or a Class 3 Misdemeanor (if the trespass was onto agricultural land), and the sentence can be up to six months in jail and a fine of up to $750.
 This offense can be a Class 5 Felony if the charge includes intent to commit a felony, in which case the sentence can range up to three years in jail and a fine of up to $100,000.